spring-cloud-services-samples/animal-rescue/README.md

 **Note**
 Documentation may get out of date.
 Please refer to the [e2e test](./e2e/cypress/integration/) and the test output video for the most accurate user flow description.

+To see circuit breaker filter in action, stop `animal-rescue-frontend` application and refresh page.
+You should see a response from `https://example.org` web-site, this is configured in `gateway-config.json` file in `/fallback` route.

 ## Development